FNALLPC/machine-learning-hats/README.md

     cat ~/.ssh/config

-In case the file does already contain the following lines, consider adding them:
+In case the file does already contain the following lines, consider adding them (opening the file with your favorite editor):

     Host cmslpc*.fnal.gov
         StrictHostKeyChecking no
-        UserKnownHostsFile /dev/null`
+        UserKnownHostsFile /dev/null

 Please note this is not safe in general, so make sure you have the `Host cmslpc*.fnal.gov` line in there!